evbelico/Darkly/README.md

 ... and many more.
 <br />

-*For more information, visit the OWASP's foundation website : https://owasp.org/www-project-top-ten/*
+*For more informations, visit the OWASP's foundation website : https://owasp.org/www-project-top-ten/*